roddurd/muviz/README.md

 - <b>Horizontal glitch effect</b>: Ya the title pretty much says it.
 I just shift random rows of pixels by 50.

+- <b>Frame shuffle</b>: shuffle rows of pixels in the image randomly, and with a percentage intensity.

 ![Horizontal glitch effect](glitched.gif)